 Macrophytes.
 Stockbridge Bowl has struggled with nuisance macrophyte management since the 1960s when herbicide application was implemented.
 Mechanical harvesting began in the 1970s, which is when Eurasian watermilfoil (Myriophyllum spicatum) was identified as a dominant and problematic plant species in the lake.
-Eurasian watermilfoil (Myriophyllum spicatum) dominance has persisted, though its with a noticeable reduction (particularly in 2020) with a subsequent resurgence in 2021 and more notably 2021. has called into question its priority as a management target.
-Other plant species occur in nuisance conditions, notably curly-leaf pondweed (Potamogeton crispus) and N. minor [water lily].
+Eurasian watermilfoil (Myriophyllum spicatum) dominance has persisted, though its noticeable reduction (particularly in 2020) has called into question its priority as a management target.
+Other plant species occur in nuisance conditions, notably curly-leaf pondweed (Potamogeton crispus).
 Such nuisance conditions hinder navigation and recreational use of the outlet channel.